modin-project/modin/docs/getting_started/faq.rst

 How much more data would I be able to process with Modin?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""

-We have focused heavily on bridging the solutions between DataFrames for small data (e.g. pandas) and large data.
-Often data scientists require different tools for doing the same thing on different sizes of data.
-The DataFrame solutions that exist for 1MB do not scale to hundreds of GBs, and the overheads of the large-scale solutions are too costly for datasets in the 1KB range.
-With Modin, because of its light-weight, robust, and scalable nature, you get a fast DataFrame at 1MB and hundreds of GBs.
+Often data scientists have to use different tools for operating on datasets of different sizes.
+This is not only because processing large dataframes is slow, but also pandas does not support working with dataframes that don't fit into the available memory.
+As a result, pandas workflows that work well for prototyping on a few MBs of data do not scale to tens or hundreds of GBs (depending on the size of your machine).
+Modin supports operating on data that does not fit in memory, so that you can comfortably work with hundreds of GBs without worrying about substantial slowdown or memory errors.
+For more information, see :doc:`out-of-memory support <getting_started/out_of_core.rst>` for Modin.

 How does Modin work under the hood?
 """"""""""""""""""""""""""""""""""""